GLEAN Portland

 Every year, five local artists chosen by a jury of arts and environmental professionals are given access to the Metro Central transfer station for five months to glean discarded materials to make art.
 The program culminates with an exhibition of their works in the summer at a local gallery.

-Launched in 2010, GLEAN is a partnership between Recology Oregon Recovery Inc., an employee-owned company that manages a variety of resource recovery facilities, Metro, the regional government that manages the Portland area’s garbage and recycling system and crackedpots, a nonprofit environmental arts organization.
+Launched in 2010, GLEAN is a partnership between Recology Oregon Recovery Inc., an employee-owned company that manages a variety of resource recovery facilities, Metro, the regional government that manages the Portland area’s garbage and recycling system and ReClaim It, a nonprofit environmental arts organization.

 History

-In the fall of 2010, Recology, an employee-owned company that manages a variety of resource recovery facilities, Metro, the regional government that manages the Portland metropolitan area’s garbage and recycling system, and Crackedpots, an environmental arts organization, got together to create GLEAN.
+In the fall of 2010, Recology, an employee-owned company that manages a variety of resource recovery facilities, Metro, the regional government that manages the Portland metropolitan area’s garbage and recycling system, and Crackedpots (Now ReClaim It), an environmental arts organization, got together to create GLEAN.

 Owen PremorE | 2013